 Time limit for completion to retain Classification

 Each Condition of Class has a specific deadline for completion.
-The classification society determines this based on the issue's urgency and importance.
+The Classification Society determines this based on the issue's urgency and importance.
 Failure to meet this deadline can result in severe consequences, including:

 Suspension of the ship's classification certificate